-- If the argument is fixed-point, the result is a packed decimal number (DEC) with 31 total digits and the same number of integer digits as the argument. - If the argument is binary floating-point, the result is a double-precision binary floating-point number (FLT8). - If the argument is decimal floating-point, the result is a decimal floating-point number (34 digits). - If the argument is date duration, time duration, or timestamp duration, the returned value is a packed decimal number (DEC) with 31 digits and 0 precision (date duration), 31 digits and 0 precision (time duration), or 31 digits and 6 precision (timestamp duration).
+- If the argument is fixed-point, the result is a packed decimal number (\DEC) with 31 total digits and the same number of integer digits as the argument. - If the argument is binary floating-point, the result is a double-precision binary floating-point number (\FLT8). - If the argument is decimal floating-point, the result is a decimal floating-point number (34 digits). - If the argument is date duration, time duration, or timestamp duration, the returned value is a packed decimal number (\DEC) with 31 digits and 0 precision (date duration), 31 digits and 0 precision (time duration), or 31 digits and n precision where n is the maximum precision of the timestamp arguments (timestamp duration).